-It is a good idea to task one or two people with the practicalities of health and safety matters, but it is important that they should feel that they have the support of their fellow trustees at all times, and not feel they have been left to shoulder the responsibility alone.
-It is recommended that ‘health and safety’ be included as a standing item on meeting agendas.
+It is a good idea to task one or two people with the practicalities of health and safety matters.
+It is, however, important that they feel they have the support of their fellow trustees at all times.
+They should not feel they have been left to shoulder the responsibility alone.
+It is recommended that health and safety be included as a standing item on meeting agendas.

 Potential risks in the premises

 Ideally, a group of trustees will make a tour of inspection of their premises, and write down a list of points which could be seen as health and safety issues.
 These might include:

 - frayed carpets or rugs which could cause a trip

 - fire safety – are there enough fire exits and are they kept unblocked at all times?